top of page

 How

-There’s always a question – often asked in very … specific … tones – about the efficacy, or goal of a psychoanalysis – asked in the shadow of the big house of Therapy.
+There’s always a question – often asked in very … specific … tones – about this efficacy, the goal, of a psychoanalysis – most often asked in the shadow of the big house of Therapy.
 Happiness?
 Productivity?
 Peace?
 Sex?
 Relational calm?
-A valid question, posed from, or even by, the circulation of goods: a guarantee, that is, a demand, of getting what one pays for – a demand of a good by a Good.
-In this sense, the analytic non_object is this lack of a good – the impossibility of the perfect exchange – and the site of analysis is half-outside this marketplace of the good – in the sense both of mores, and of production.
-What struck you? marked you? marketed you? your denomination, sent you into circulation – sent you/r desire spinning – what?
-When?
-Who?
-How?
-The site of analysis, famously known as the other scene, generates Other questions.
-It is precisely desire’s absence of a guarantee – or even desire for this absence as a fundamental pulse of life which is a primary orientation of psychoanalysis, and from which – paradoxically – Lacanian framed psychoanalysis works.
+A valid question, one posed from within, or even by, the circulation of goods: a guarantee, that is, a demand, of getting what you pay for – demand of a good by a Good.
+In this sense, the analytic non_object – that which we bear half within – is this interruption of the market good – the impossibility of a perfect exchange, of receiving something whose purchase is the liquidation of one pole of responsibility – and so analysis is half-outside the 'marketplace of the good' – both in mores and production.

-a single word with two opposing meanings,
+a single word with two opposing meanings, two sides,

 is fundamental –